Solar active region scaling laws revisited: Results

 \subsection{Tilt vs.\ latitude (Joy's law)}

 Bulk characteristics of the tilt distribution are summarized in Table~\ref{table:bulktilts}.
 The complete sample shows a clear preference for a tilt of $\gamma_J\sim 7^\circ$, with the leading pole positioned closer to the equator, in accordance with Joy's law.
 The numbers in the table align well with the findings of \cite{Qin2025} and they place the ARISE sample among the higher-tilt ones, as discussed by \cite{Erofeev2023}.
-This is in line (\citealt{Wang2015}) with the relatively high lower size thresholds applied during the compilation of the database, as well as the selection of ARs with a clearly bipolar structure and good polarity balance.
+This is in line (\citealt{Wang2015}) with {\revtwo the database used here being restrcted to larger ARs } with a clearly bipolar structure and good polarity balance.
 Note that discrepancies between data sets may also be related to the presence of magnetic tongues in plage structure (\citealt{Poisson2020}).

 Hemispheric asymmetry, as characterized by $\langle\gamma\rangle$, is not significant.

 In contrast to area and pole separation, the tilt angle has been known to be primarily determined by heliographic latitude rather than flux (Joy's law).
 To study this relation, we choose $\sin\lambda$ as independent variable.
 This is motivated by the consideration that Joy's law most plausibly originates from the Coriolis force which scales with $\sin\lambda$.
 Nine bins are introduced; the bins have widths of 0.05, except the lowest and highest bins that comprise all ARs with $|\sin\lambda| < 0.1$ and $|\sin\lambda| > 0.45$, respectively.